Web Browser Detection on your site with an IFrame

 Hopefully this Iframe feature gives your customers a more pleasant and streamlined experience.

-Thanks for using my site!
+Thanks for using our site!